ttrftech/NanoVNA/README.md

 project aim to provide an RF gadget but useful instrument for enthusiast.

-This repository contains source of NanoVNA firmware.
+This repository contains source of NanoVNA firmware with a more readable font than the original.

 ## Prepare ARM Cross Tools